OAT7963/mae_pdf_processing/README.md

 For queries, reach out at ongaunter@gmail.com.

-**It might trigger a Windows Defender alert; you can bypass this by selecting "more info" then "run anyway."**
+****It might trigger a Windows Defender alert; you can bypass this by selecting "more info" then "run anyway."**

+****You will need to direct download your MAE Bank statements from MAE directly, Cannot use the PDF Downloaded from the email.
+I did not include anything to descrypt the PDF files"**